Bachamut/CardGameRPG/README.md

 ### Project structure:

-Main code is located in `assets/lib`
+Main code is located in `assets/lib`, core modules in `assets/lib/battle_system`

+### State:

+Project is in early alpha and require custom engine to run that is not published yet.